Spruce-Fir Forest Refugia

 20160520_101523.jpg

 Spruce Grouse, Mt.
-Washington, White Mountain National Forest, NH
+Washington, White Mountain National Forest, NH.

 Credit: USGS Climate Adaptation Science Centers